MathysHaubert/Event-it/README.md

 I can't verify all function of the app, so if you find a bug, please report it.
 I will try to fix it as soon as possible. ğŸ˜

 XOXO

+## Dependencies you may need
+- mbstring
+- phpenmod